Currently accepting new clients at both locations | In-person & virtual appointments available | Call 647-779-9644 or Book Online

 Is Your Child Overwhelmed Easily?
 Understanding the Signs of High Sensitive Childrens

-Some children may show quick and more intense reactions to situations, and can get easily stimulated by loud noises and strong lights too.
+Some children react quickly and intensely to situations and get easily stimulated by loud noises and bright lights.
 They may find transitions in life steeper than other kids.

 These are not necessarily drawbacks; highly sensitive kids feel emotions more deeply, express deeply, and can show a higher amount of empathy.
 Children with a high level of sensitivity have their own set of challenges and gifts.
 The high sensitivity in them is due to a more sensitive, more activated nervous system.